 Hybrid builds, Guinsoo's Rageblade is pretty easy to get and is a nice boost to your damage, but pretty much every other hybrid item is just too expensive.
 Trinity Force is nice, but at ~4K gold and a passive that's pretty much useless on Kayle there are many items that are better choices then that.
 Hextech Gunblade is not bad either, but as you're building it the components don't give you much of anything, basically leaving a big gap in your damage growth.

 With Kayle being a hybrid character she actually has a lot of items that work well, but as this build focuses on Mres reduction.
-Malady and Abyssal Scepter are the key items that set this build apart from others.
+Malady and Abyssal Mask are the key items that set this build apart from others.

 Normally I start off with a Doran's Ring, I think it offers a lot more then a Meki Pendant + Health Potion, but that's just me.
 Meki Pendant usually isn't enough to quench your mana thirst anyway so you might as well get that extra HP and AP Doran's Ring gives you.
 Do note, I used to run these items when I used defensive masteries, if you run the new utility tree I suggest you really won't have mana problems, if you don't spam too much, so a Doran's Ring will take care of your mana needs for quite some time and the health will help you stay alive (basically I'm saying, take the ring, not the pendant).

-After that I work my way to Boots of Speed and a Fiendish Codex.
+After that I work my way to Boots and a Fiendish Codex.
 It depends, if you have to heal a lot Fiendish Codex gets more priority.
 If I barely have to use heal I sometimes even get Boots of Swiftness before even thinking about Fiendish Codex.
 So check your situation, out of mana a lot when you need it?
 Prioritize Fiendish Codex.
 Enough mana because your opponents are tower hugging for their lives?
 Get Boots of Swiftness quickly.

 The main reason I think you should use Boots of Swiftness is because you'll out run a lot of competition with Divine Blessing + Boots of Swiftness and you need that mobility to aid your allies wherever they are.
 I've saved plenty of team mates because I could reach them before my opponents could.
 Because you'll be so fast you're also great at hunting down that 50HP lucker that escaped the rest of your team.